rauletaveras/litm-token-highlight/README.md

 Currently, you should be able to install it on PC, Mac, and Linux, by cloning the whole repo into your `.obsidian/plugins`.
 However, best practice is not to include artifacts, in which case, I think downloading `main.ts`, `manifest.json`, `package.json` and `tsconfig.json`, then running `npm install` and `npm run build` should do it.

+You can also install this through [BRAT](https://github.com/TfTHacker/obsidian42-brat) by adding the url `https://github.com/rauletaveras/litm-token-highlight` and choosing "Latest version"